Trucks are some of the most durable and long-lasting vehicles that you can buy. You might be wondering, exactly how long do trucks last?

 Establish a Cleaning Routine

 The truck needs to be cleaned regularly.
 The interior and exterior need to be maintained well.
-If yourself or members of your staff can not do the job, then get it professionally cleaned regularly.
+If you or members of your staff can not do the job, then get it professionally cleaned regularly.

 Should you choose to clean the truck yourself, ensure, you have all the cleaning products and equipment including a vacuum cleaner, car shampoo among others.

 Have a daily or weekly routine of checking major areas of concern in your truck including the truck’s tires and the engine.
 Also, watch out for strange noises from your truck.

-Maintain your trucks engine in good working condition, and keep checking on all the fluids that can run out.
+Maintain your truck’s engine in good working condition, and keep checking on all the fluids that can run out.
 The engine needs to stay lubricated at all times.

 Recommended Air Pressure

 Also, ensure that the truck’s tires always have the recommended air pressure.
-In addition, replace worn out tires as soon as they are un-roadworthy.
+In addition, replace worn-out tires as soon as they are un-roadworthy.